 By Suzanne Leahy

-Shortly after I set up shop, I began making spars and created a niche for the business.
-With a lot of help and advice along the way, I developed an efficient system to make hollow “bird’s mouth” poles that were turned into masts, booms and gaffs for sailboats, and flagpoles.
+Prior to this I’d been making spars and was creating a niche for the business.
+With a lot of help and advice along the way, I developed an efficient system to make hollow “bird’s mouth” poles that were turned into masts, booms, and gaffs for sailboats, and flagpoles.
 The machinery didn’t know the difference.
 Working with boat builders and designers pushed us to go further.
-The crew expanded to include Doug Ingram, our full time spar maker.
+The crew expanded to include Doug Ingram, our full-time spar maker.
 The masts got longer and more complicated.
 Flagpoles were shipped as far away as Bermuda or installed on the facade of the Federal Reserve Bank in New York.
 Our reputation grew exponentially with the level of experience.

-2. Able to withstand the South Florida’s heat, sunshine and extreme weather.
+- Able to withstand South Florida’s heat, sunshine, and extreme weather.

-3. Reveals needed to be designed as an integral part of the structure.
+- Reveals needed to be designed as an integral part of the structure.
 Picture a column divided into four quarters, then sectioned into three horizontal sections.
 The challenge was to join all the parts with a backbone.
-For this we contacted the folks at Gougeon Brothers for glue information and technology.
+For this, we contacted the folks at Gougeon Brothers for glue information and technology.

-7. Time frame and delivery date was a big factor.
+- Time frame and delivery date were big factors.

 The first step was to transfer the architect’s drawing into Rhino software which enabled Tom Olsen of Olsen Marine, Inc. to program his CNC router appropriately.
 This was a critical prerequisite to fabricating the columns.
 Without the exact machining of the CNC, we could not have come close to the budget or time frame of such a complicated project.